Big Sis Briefing: Prestige Is a Currency With a Short Shelf Life

 I’ve felt it attached to firm names that meant something in the rooms I wanted to be in.
 I’ve felt it when I could say I was APAC Head of Legal at a US tech company: the kind of title that, in certain circles, opens conversational doors before you’ve said anything else of substance.

-I won’t pretend I didn’t love it because I absolutely flipping did.
+I won’t pretend I didn’t love it because I absolutely did.

-But here’s where I need to be honest with you and with myself.
-Some (all?) of my career decisions were made based on that feeling.
+to be honest, some (if not all?) of my career decisions were made based on that feeling.
 Based on what the name would do in the room.
 Based on what it would add to the bio, the LinkedIn profile and the answer to the inevitable cocktail party question.

 I chose some things because of what they would signal to people who valued the same status symbols that I did.
 Which, for a long while, I absolutely did.
 We were all reading from the same map, nodding at the same landmarks and measuring ourselves against the same invisible ruler.